 \subsection{Sensing-Entropy and Belief-Coupled Sensing Problem}

 Most existing models neither maintain an explicit belief over eavesdropper directions nor impose principled bounds on tolerable angular uncertainty before triggering sensing or beam adaptation.
 Consequently, secrecy decisions are often weakly quantified.
-In iBEAMS, the IBS explicitly maintains a posterior belief over the angular domain of potential eavesdroppers.
+Therefore, the IBS explicitly needs to maintain a posterior belief over the angular domain of potential eavesdroppers.
 Let $\Phi = \{\phi_1,\dots,\phi_{N_\phi}\}$ denote the discrete angle grid and $\mathbf{p} = [p_1,\dots,p_{N_\phi}]^{\top}$ the corresponding posterior with

 and quantify the residual directional ambiguity using Shannon entropy